 Turn it off.

 If you use social media as a part of your work, utilize your computer or laptop to navigate these websites.
 You can even use apps like Freedom to limit the amount of time you spend on these websites.
 Once you hit your limit, you’re blocked for the day.
-You can easily turn off notifications on your phone or set time limits to “snooze” certain platforms during your work hours.
+You can also easily turn off notifications on your phone or set time limits to “snooze” certain platforms during your work hours.

-You don’t have to hide from the draws of social media all day, though.
+You don’t have to hide from the draws of social media all day.
 Anytime I take a break to eat or walk my dog, I’ll allow myself ten minutes or so to catch up on the daily buzz.
 It’s a hard habit to break, but once you get into your usual work from home flow, this temptation too shall pass.

 5. Get Up and Move